mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

             register( image2 );
     }

 Make sure that the linkage class for your winning banner is set to `game.BeatLevel`, and the linkage class for your losing banner is set to `game.LostLevel`.
-It's already set in the provided graphics, but if you decide to change them, you'll have to make sure that these are set.
+It's already set in the provided graphics, but if you decide to change them, you'll have to make sure that this is set.

 Once again, run the flash app.
 Now when you beat the level, you'll get a nice message saying so--and when you lose the level, you'll get a message saying you lost.